Jaba248/OU-Project/projectlog.md

 03/09/2025
 -- Extend tasks, to have a include on invoice field, and a price to be charged field to ensure a more complete experience --Optimise navigation for mobile, converting the sidebar on mobile to a sliding drawer, while retaining the desktop functionality
+-- Refactor project ready for end of development stage -- Implement a Toast system, replacing all alerts

 ###Points for document
 -invoice pricing and wether it should be billed or not fields on tasks